Capital District Transportation Authority: Glens Falls Division

 CDTA officially took over the former Greater Glens Falls Transit bus company on January 1, 2024.
 Upon the takeover, CDTA left all of the former Greater Glens Falls Transit routes the same, only changing the route numbers to match its new three-digit route identification.
 The routes service Warren, Washington and northern Saratoga Counties.
 On April 1, 2025, CDTA upgraded the fare structure in its Glens Falls Division to align with the rest of its fixed route system.
-On August 24, 2025, Route #713 was created, connecting Glens Falls with Saratoga Springs.
-In the future, CDTA plans to restructure its Glens Falls routes.